sambacha/hardhat-spark/docs/tutorial/intermediate.md

 # Intermediate Tutorial

-This would a more complex showcase compared to [basic](./basic.md).
-It'll tackle most of mortar's custom functionality, and it'll explain what is doing in the background.
+This would be a more complex showcase compared to the [basic](./basic.md) one.
+It'll tackle most of mortar's custom functionality, and it'll explain what it is doing in the background.

-Please go thought [Project setup](./basic.md#project-setup) first, and initialize all needed packages.
+Please go thought the [project setup](./basic.md#project-setup) first, and initialize all needed packages in an empty project.

+All contract files are [here](../../example/intermediate/contracts), please copy them into your project.
+We aren't going to explain how all of those contracts are functioning but rather just their underlying dependencies.

 ## Init

-So lets start first run `mortar init`.
+So lets start first by running `mortar init` in empty project.

 ```
 mortar init \